ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/source-code-dependencies/manage-dependencies.md

 * The distribution repository
 * The Ballerina Central repository

-It also supports a third repository named the `local repository`.
-It temporarily overrides dependencies, which is useful for the package development and bug fixing phases.
+It also supports a third repository named the `local repository`, and temporarily overrides dependencies, which is useful for the package-development and bug-fixing phases.
 Additionally, a predefined set of custom package repositories are also supported, which are useful to bring third-party repositories into dependency management.

 **Distribution repository**